 Trekking in Asia is one of the most popular activities for travelers.
 As much as it might look like a spontaneous thing to do a good preparation is wise for trekkers.
 Always research plenty before so you don’t have to pack everything.
 Also, get familiar with the renting process if you need to buy expensive gears.
-Here is a checklist for anyone planning to do a trek in Asia.
+The right trekking equipment makes your trekking experience in Asia fruitful.
+Here is a checklist of essential trekking equipment in Asia.

 Essential trekking Equipment

-* Rucksack: A good large bag with comfortable straps.
+* Rucksack: A good large bag with comfortable straps is one of the essential equipment.
 A waterproof cover is helpful if you are planning to walk in places with unfavorable weather.
 Similarly, some modifications like water bags and solar fit with battery chargers are helpful if necessary here.

 * Daypack- Generally a smaller bag which is for frequent use.
 You might keep very essential items here like phones and documents.
 These also come in handy for side trips when you can leave your main back and head out for a stroll with this lighter one.